hashicorp/terraform-guides/governance/third-generation/aws/aws-functions/docs/filter_resources_by_region.md

 # filter_resources_by_region
-This function filters a collection of AWS resources to those created by a specific alias of the AWS provider and a specific region.
+This function filters a collection of AWS resources to those created in a specific region.
 The resources should come from the tfconfig/v2 import

 ## Sentinel Module
 This function is contained in the [aws-functions.sentinel](../aws-functions.sentinel) module.